 Folate is found in several foods but is water-soluble and easily destroyed or eliminated when cooked.
 Therefore, the best way is to cook them just a little bit or eat raw if possible.
 Steaming or cooking by microwave is also good.

-A well-balanced diet chart for pregnant women should contain several folic acid foods from different food groups.
+A well-balanced diet chart for pregnant women should contain several folic acid foods from different food groups and also those that provide essential vitamins, minerals, and other nutrients.
 Here’s a list of folic acid-rich foods you should include in your prenatal diet (9).

 Folate per half cup of serving: